 Photodynamic therapy (PDT), also known as a Turbo FotoFacial, is a combination chemical and laser treatment that uses Levulan® and Intense Pulsed Light (IPL) to rejuvenate the skin.
 Photodynamic therapy was first used by dermatologists for treatment of actinic keratoses lesions (AKs) and actinic cheilitis (chronically chapped lips)—two precancerous skin conditions associated with chronic exposure to sunlight.
 PDT is designed to improve sun-damaged skin along with oily skin conditions, such as inflammatory acne and rosacea.
 This method has been shown to be effective in the treatment of many bothersome symptoms, including AKs, sun damaged skin, age spots, acne, sebaceous hyperplasia (soft, yellow bumps), and rosacea.
 PDT even has the unique ability to minimize pores and reduce oil glands.
-At our practice, Dr. Eugenie Brunner utilizes this approach to help correct several types of skin conditions and rejuvenate the appearance while treating acne and pre-cancers.
+At our practice our facial plastic surgeon, Dr. Eugenie Brunner, utilizes this approach to help correct several types of skin conditions and rejuvenate the appearance while treating acne and pre-cancers.

 Photodynamic Therapy Treatment